everpub/openscienceprize/proposal.md

-as part of the Moore-Sloan Data Science Environment at NYU, a PI for the NSF-funded [DIANA-HEP](http://diana-hep.org) focusing on sustainable software, and founded the [Recast](https://github.com/recast-hep) project aimed at making analysis of particle physics data reproducible and reusable.
+as part of the Moore-Sloan Data Science Environment at NYU, a PI for the NSF-funded [DIANA-HEP](http://diana-hep.org) focusing on sustainable software, and founded the [Recast](https://github.com/recast-hep) project aimed at making analysis of particle physics data analysis reproducible and reusable.

 The proponents are researchers in data intensive fields.
 They have significant technical experience with the individual components